-- access infrastructure suitable for a range of craft, for example slipways, pontoons and stairs - facilities, such as changing rooms and showers - boat storage and dedicated parking for vehicles transporting small craft to and from the river.
+- access infrastructure suitable for a range of craft, for example slipways, pontoons and stairs - facilities, such as changing rooms and showers boat storage and dedicated parking for vehicles transporting small craft to and from the river.

-Water-based events and festivals which promote river land for a range of development may result in the water space becoming viable for ancillary uses to support and enhance vibrancy.
+Water-based events and festivals which promote river use - such as the Commonwealth Flotilla in 2014 - are encouraged.
+In areas such as Pacific Quay, pressure on land for a range of development may result in the water space becoming viable for ancillary uses to support and enhance vibrancy.
 Provided the design solution is safe, accessible and resilient, the following uses may be considered: